 $ git commit -m "Add test for array coordinate length (issue #1761)" [fix-1761 dd4ef8c] Add test for array coordinate length (issue #1761) 1 file changed, 12 insertions(+)

 Commit messages should be concise.
 Including the GitHub issue number allows GitHub to automatically create links to the relevant issue.

 git status to get a recap of where we are so far:

-$ git status On branch fix-1761 Your branch is ahead of 'astropy/master' by 1 commit. (use "git push" to publish your local commits) nothing to commit, working directory clean
+$ git status On branch fix-1761 Your branch is ahead of 'astropy/main' by 1 commit. (use "git push" to publish your local commits) nothing to commit, working directory clean

 In other words, we have made a change to our local copy of